-PLACE MATTERS for health in important ways, according to a growing body of research.
-Differences in neighborhood conditions powerfully predict who is healthy, who is sick, and who lives longer.
+PLACE MATTERS for health in important ways according to a growing body of research.
+Differences in neighborhood conditions powerfully predict who is healthy, sick, and lives longer.
 And because of patterns of residential segregation, these differences are the fundamental causes of health inequities among different racial, ethnic, and socioeconomic groups.

 The overall pattern in this report — and those of others that the Joint Center has conducted with other PLACE MATTERS communities — suggests that we need to tackle the structures and systems that create and perpetuate inequality to fully close racial and ethnic health gaps.